-The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business majors here at California State University, Northridge.
-The Business Honors Program offers rigorous courses that emphasize communication, critical reasoning, complex problem solving, and teamwork skills.
+The Business Honors Program is designed to recognize students who have demonstrated high academic standards and to encourage these students to continue their record of excellence as business and economics majors here at California State University, Northridge.
+The Business Honors Program offers rigorous courses that emphasize communication, critical thinking, complex problem solving, and teamwork skills.

 Business Honors Program

 The Business Honors Program offers its students many benefits including:

 - Challenging curriculum designed to develop critical thinking, creative problem solving, teamwork, leadership, and oral and written communication skills